Kleinrotti/DocToIdoit/README.md

  - Scan your documents as PDF to the scan folder via SMB/FTP or any other protocol
  - For each serial number in the document an object will be created in i-doit, if it's added in the appsettings.json under SupportedProducts

+## Performance
+I recommend 2 CPU cores and 2 GB RAM as minimum.
+You can calculate around 100MB per processed page.
+If you have large PDFs with many pages or if you turn on parallel processing, ensure you have enough RAM.

 ## appsettings.json Matrix
 | Property   |      Description      |  Required |  Default | Type |